Diluks93/graphql-basics/README.md

 ## Usage

-  1. `npm run dev` - to run in development mode
+  1. `npm run dev` - to run in development mode or `npm start` - to run in production mode
   2. you should see the following message on your terminal:

     🚀 Server ready at http://localhost:3000/